MathToWord

 Tips for Better Hindi Handwriting Recognition

-- Maintain consistent baseline: Write along ruled lines if possible.
-Uneven baselines make the Shirorekha detection harder.
+2. Maintain consistent baseline: Write along ruled lines if possible.
+Uneven baselines make the Shirorekha detection harder, which cascades into errors with character segmentation.
+The horizontal headline needs to be relatively straight for the AI to use it as a reference.

-- Space words clearly: Ensure visible gaps between words.
-In connected Devanagari handwriting, tight spacing can merge adjacent words.
+3. Space words clearly: Ensure visible gaps between words.
+In connected Devanagari handwriting, tight spacing can merge adjacent words into a single unrecognizable string.
+Leave a clear gap of at least one character width between words.

-- Avoid abbreviations: Shorthand or personal abbreviations will not be recognized.
+4. Avoid abbreviations: Shorthand or personal abbreviations will not be recognized.
 Write complete words.
+The AI uses Hindi language patterns to verify its recognition, and incomplete words cannot be verified against the dictionary.

-- Use black or blue ink: Avoid light colors, pencil, or gel pens that produce inconsistent ink density.
+5. Use black or dark blue ink: Avoid light colors, pencil, or gel pens that produce inconsistent ink density.
+Black ballpoint pens produce the most consistent, high-contrast marks.
+Felt-tip pens work well too but can bleed on thin paper.

 Use Cases

-- Students: Convert handwritten Hindi exam notes, assignments, or study material into digital text for editing and sharing.
+• Students: Convert handwritten Hindi exam notes, assignments, or study material into digital text for editing, sharing, and creating searchable archives.
+When exam season arrives, you can search your digitized notes for specific topics instantly.

-- Government offices: Digitize handwritten Hindi records, applications, and correspondence.
+• Government offices: Digitize handwritten Hindi records, applications, and correspondence.
+Many government processes in India still involve significant handwritten documentation that needs to be archived digitally.

-- Writers and journalists: Convert field notes written in Hindi into editable documents for articles and reports.
+• Writers and journalists: Convert field notes written in Hindi into editable documents for articles and reports.
+Interview notes taken quickly by hand can be digitized and organized after the fact.

-- Researchers: Transcribe handwritten survey responses, interview notes, or historical documents in Devanagari script.
+• Researchers: Transcribe handwritten survey responses, interview notes, or historical documents in Devanagari script.
+This is especially valuable for social science research conducted in Hindi-speaking regions.

 AI-powered Hindi OCR has reached a level of accuracy that makes hand-to-digital conversion practical for everyday use.
-Upload your Hindi handwritten notes and get editable text in seconds.
+Upload your Hindi handwritten notes to the Hindi Handwriting to Text tool and get editable text in seconds.
+For printed Hindi documents, you can also use the Image to Text Converter which supports Devanagari alongside 40+ other languages.
+Browse all available conversion tools on our Tools page.